dr-joe-wirth/phantasm/docker_build_files/README.md

 ‎

 ### Step 3: Refining the initial phylogeny and perform phylogenomic analyses. . .
-First, make sure you are currently within the directory containing the gbff file (called `mydata` in this example)

-    root@fe46a3c61f0b:/# cd /mydata

-Next, run one of the following two commands depending on what information you recorded.
-  * If you are using a locus tag, then run the following command.
-Be sure to replace `<locus tag>`, `my_genome.gbff`, and `email@address.org` with appropriate values.
+If you are using a locus tag(s), then run one of the following commands.
+Be sure to replace `my_genome.gbff`, `<locus tag>`, and `email@address.org` with appropriate values:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --locus_tag <locus tag> my_genome.gbff email@address.org
+    docker run -v $(pwd):/data jwirth/phantasm:latest phantasm refinePhylogeny -i my_genome.gbff -t <locus tag> -e email@address.org

-  * If you are using a gene number, then run the following command.
-Be sure to replace `<integer>`, `my_genome.gbff`, and `email@address.org` with appropriate values:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --gene_num <integer> my_genome.gbff email@address.org
+    singularity exec jwirth/phantasm:latest phantasm refinePhylogeny -i my_genome.gbff -t <locus tag> -e email@address.org

-PHANTASM can handle multiple phylogenetic markers and/or multiple input genomes. **The examples below use locus tags, but PHANTASM works analogously when specifying gene numbers.**

-  * example using one genome and one phylogenetic marker:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --locus_tag SPO_RS17765 R_pomeroyi.gbff email@address.org

-  * example using one genome and multiple (two) phylogenetic markers:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --locus_tag SPO3507,SPO0155 R_pomeroyi.gbff email@address.org

-  * example using multiple genomes and one (per genome) phylogenetic marker:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --locus_tag RUA4292_04770,SPO3507 input_genomes email@address.org

-  * example using multiple genomes and multiple (two per genome) phylogenetic markers:

-        root@fe46a3c61f0b:/mydata# phantasm refinePhylogeny --locus_tag RUA4292_04770,SPO3507,RUA4292_00884,SPO0155 input_genomes email@address.org
+PHANTASM can handle multiple phylogenetic markers and/or multiple input genomes.
+If using multiple markers, they should be a comma-separated list **without spaces**.
+If using multiple input genomes, specify a directory containing genbank files; the same number of phylogenetic markers must be specified for each input genome.

+### Optional flags that can be specified with this step

+    -N, --num_threads <int>    number of processors to use                    [default: 1] -L, --max_leaves <int>     maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]

-##### Notes:
+#### Notes:
   * this step will take some time as there are many slow steps, in particular:
     * blastp
     * calculating AAI